With or without Exxon, Iraq Kurds strive for energy autonomy

 Opponents of the tie-up worry it would make Kurdistan too dependent on Turkey, which has a fraught relation with its own Kurdish community and will be keen to have the upper hand in any dealings with their ethnic kin in Iraq.

-But champions of the deal argue that landlocked Kurdistan has few options besides isolated Iran and war-torn Syria -- its other neighbors -- neither of which has the strategic advantages of Turkey.
+But champions of the deal argue that landlocked Kurdistan has few options besides isolated Iran and war-torn Syria -- its other neighbours -- neither of which has the strategic advantages of Turkey.

 “Economically, we’re already at their mercy,” said a senior Kurdish regional government official.
 “Once we start mass producing, the equation changes and the relationship with Turkey becomes interdependent.”